-When Stephen is sent, on the eve of World War II, to his family's summer home in a Japanese coastal village to recover from tuberculosis, he comes under the care of Matsu, a reticent housekeeper and master gardener.
-Over the course of a remarkable year, Stephen learns Matsu's secrets, gaining not only physical strength but profound spiritual insight.
-For Matsu is a samurai of the soul, a man devoted to doing good and finding beauty in a cruel and arbitrary world.
-In Stephen he finds a noble student, one eager to appreciate Matsu's generous and nurturing life ways—and to love Matsu's soulmate, gentle Sachi, a woman afflicted with leprosy.
+Matsu is a samurai of the soul, a man devoted to doing good and finding beauty in a cruel and arbitrary world, and Stephen is a noble student, learning to appreciate Matsu's generous and nurturing way of life and to love Matsu's soulmate, gentle Sachi, a woman afflicted with leprosy.